 The contribution requirements for active employees is governed by §51.1-1401(E) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to school divisions by the Virginia General Assembly.
-Each school division's contractually required employer contribution rate for the year ended June 30, 2022 was 1.21% of covered employee compensation for employees in the VRS Teacher Employee HIC Plan.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
+Each school division's contractually required employer contribution rate for the year ended June 30, 2023 was 1.21% of covered employee compensation for employees in the VRS Teacher Employee HIC Plan.
+This rate was the final approved General Assembly rate, which was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the school division to the VRS Teacher Employee HIC Plan were \$130,472 and \$122,067 for the years ended June 30, 2022 and June 30, 2021, respectively.
+Contributions from the school division to the VRS Teacher Employee HIC Plan were \$141,502 and \$130,472 for the years ended June 30, 2023 and June 30, 2022, respectively.